-Today for the most part I’ve been busy testing the Windows 10 developer preview.
+Today I’ve been busy testing the Windows 10 developer preview.

 So far the results have been good it seems to handle rather well.
 It doesn’t seem as fiddly or as annoying as Windows 8 was.

 I’ve done the same as I did when the Windows 8 developer preview came out.